 NTU Psychology has a track record of sector leading teaching excellence and a diverse and powerful programme of cutting-edge research, exemplifying the University’s commitment to enriching communities and positively influencing the lives of individuals both locally and globally.

 Through our work, we are reimagining psychology.
-From tackling social media and gaming addiction to investigating the role that sleep plays in our health and wellbeing, our Psychology, Psychiatry and Neuroscience research is helping to find solutions to some of the most significant challenges facing the world today.
+From tackling social media and gaming addiction to investigating the role that sleep plays in our health and wellbeing, our Psychology research is helping to find solutions to some of the most significant challenges facing the world today.

 Our suite of undergraduate and postgraduate courses draw upon the multidisciplinary nature of the team through their expertise, research interests, practitioner industry experience and external partnerships and are designed to maximise student employability.